 This helps ensure that you aren't pregnant before you start taking isotretinoin.

 How long to take it for

 Continue taking your medicine for as long as your doctor tells you.

-Acne treatment with isotretinoin will usually last around four months, and in some cases a second course lasting four months
+Isotretinoin treatment usually lasts around four months.
+In some cases a second course

 may be needed, usually with a gap of two months between courses.

-In the first few weeks of treatment your acne will probably get a little worse, but this will usually stop getting worse within
+In the first few weeks of treatment your acne may worsen, but this will usually stop

-seven to ten days.
-Do not worry about this, it is a sign that isotretinoin is working.
+within seven to ten days.
+This is a sign that isotretinoin is working.

 Make sure you have enough to last over weekends and holidays.